SohamE/nodelearn/README.md

 a.
 Child referencing -> the parent should have all the child reference as an array.
 b.
 Parent referencing -> Each child will have a single field referencing to the parent.
 This can help keeping the parent clean, hence it's better than child referencing.
 c.
 Two-Way referencing ->

+7. To debug node files use the command `node inspect filename`.
+In this file breakpoints can be added similar to DOM js using _debugger_

+8. _helmet_ npm package helps protecting our site as a middleware.